amandaguglieri/hackinglife/docs/mssql.md

 - Windows authentication mode: This is the default, often referred to as integrated security because the SQL Server security model is tightly integrated with Windows/Active Directory.
 Specific Windows user and group accounts are trusted to log in to SQL Server.
 Windows users who have already been authenticated do not have to present additional credentials.
 - Mixed mode: Mixed mode supports authentication by Windows/Active Directory accounts and SQL Server.
 Username and password pairs are maintained within SQL Server.

-`MSSQL` default system schemas/databases:

-- `master` - keeps the information for an instance of SQL Server.
-- `msdb` - used by SQL Server Agent.
-- `model` - a template database copied for each new database.
-- `resource` - a read-only database that keeps system objects visible in every database on the server in sys schema.
-- `tempdb` - keeps temporary objects for SQL queries.

 ##  MSSQL Clients

 - [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15) (`SSMS`) comes as a feature that can be installed with the MSSQL install package or can be downloaded & installed separately